Seandowling123/Longformer_for_financial_sentiment_analysis/README.md

 # Longformer_for_Financial_Sentiment_Analysis

 ## Model Overview
 The `Longformer_for_financial_sentiment_analysis` model is a fine-tuned version of the [Longformer](https://huggingface.co/allenai/longformer-base-4096) by Allen AI, fine-tuned for sentiment analysis of financial text.
 The fine-tuning process used the [Financial PhraseBank](https://www.researchgate.net/publication/251231364_FinancialPhraseBank-v10) dataset, a collection of financial news sentences annotated with sentiment.
+The model is available for use [here](https://huggingface.co/SeanD103/Longformer_for_financial_sentiment_analysis)

 ## Model Details
 - **Model Name**: SeanD103/Longformer_for_financial_sentiment_analysis